Unnathie/Password_Generator_Saver/README.md

   Letters, numbers, and symbols all shuffled into beautiful chaos.

 - 📋 **Auto-Copy to Clipboard**
-  Because Ctrl+C is too mainstream—your password is ready to paste instantly.
+  Because Ctrl+C is too mainstream your password is ready to paste instantly.

 - 📝 **Save Credentials**
   Stores your website, username/email, and generated password in a tidy `passwordsaver.txt` file.

 - 🎨 **Custom UI Theme**
-  Dark background with soft blue accents—minimalist yet easy on the eyes.
+  Dark background with soft blue accents minimalist yet easy on the eyes.

 ## 🚀 How to Run
 1. Make sure you have Python 3 installed.